Ethereum: Dencun

 On 13 March 2024, "Dencun" or also "Deneb-Cancun" set of upgrades went live.
 These included EIP-4844 (Proto-Danksharding) which introduced "blobs" that can be used for general-purpose data-availability.
 Because "Blob" data is stored only temporarily, it is much cheaper than using normal call data for storage.
 This allows for Ethereum Layer 2 (L2) networks to greatly reduce the cost of posting compressed transaction data to the Layer 1 (L1).

 Pectra

 The Prague-Electra ("Pectra") update was launched on 7 May 2025.
-It brought various updates, including EIP-7251, which increases the staking amount per validator from exactly 32 ETH to anywhere between 32 ETH to 2048 ETH, and EIP-7702, which allows for the EOA addresses to use functionality from a smart contract.
+It brought various updates.

+Fusaka

+The Fulu-Osaka update went live on 3 December 2025.
+This update introduced several protocol improvements.